Ultimate Guide to Playa del Carmen, Mexico

 There’s no bad area to stay, but it all depends on what you’re looking for.
 The downtown tourist area lies between Avenida Benito Juarez (Calle 1) up to Avenida CTM (Calle 46).

-If you’re looking for a quiet place to stay with children you might consider staying in Playacar area – that’s actually where many daycares and preschools are located.
+If you’re looking for a quiet place to stay with children you might consider staying in the Playacar area – that’s actually where many daycares and preschools are located.
+The area between calle 38 and CTM might work as well.

 If you’re a party animal the closer to Calle 12th you are, the happier you’ll be.